 A minivan or sedan for a college student will help drive down the cost of an auto insurance premium; a sports car will drive it up.

 2008 Town and Country Limited minivans (2)$2,229

 Military Drivers in Kentucky

-Whether living in Kentucky or deployed out of state, military members can register their vehicles with proof of insurance by mailing the fees to the County Clerk’s office in your hometown.
-Military personnel can also renew online, but it costs $5 more per vehicle.
+Whether living in Kentucky or deployed out of state, military members can register their vehicles with proof of insurance by mailing the fees to the County Clerk's office in your hometown.
+Military personnel can also renew online for a small fee.

 Kentucky Service Members:

 Studies show that an older model SUV, sedan or minivan has less impact on your premium than a recent model sports car -- a vehicle insurers have linked to speeding.

 Comparison of Premium Ranges by Driver Age and Vehicle for a Military Driver

 Compare Average Premiums Available to Kentucky Military Personnel